andymanic/OSRTT/README.md

 - The program has a hand written algorithm for finding the start and end points of the transition.
 It bases this on 250 points at the start of the result and 400 points at the end.
 If the transition starts within that first 250 points, or ends during the final 400, the results may be slightly off.
 - The hardware has no way to cancel the test mid-run except for disconnecting the USB cable - I have some ideas that may help with that but not yet implemented.
 - The hardware has no way of knowing if the test program (UE4 game) is the selected window.
 Again I've got ideas but not added any yet.
+- The test pattern is currently fixed.
+The processing software in theory is written such that you can run as many or as few RGB values as you like, with the key difficulty being RGB values that are too close to eachother.
+RGB 0 to RGB 26 is already so close that the program has had a hard time picking a start and end point effectively.
+Anything smaller than this I would expect to break the program - although shorter sequences should work just fine.
+You'll need to modify the OSRTT_FULL_CODE.ino file, and if you want to use different RGB values rather than remove some, you'll also need to modify the Unreal Engine project too.
+- The serial connection isn't perfect - I'm sure this could be made better so if you've done reliable data transfer over serial with C# please do have a look!
+My biggest issue is with the amount of data, it's likely upwards of 50KB per line so the in buffer size is now 64KB just in case.
 - The hardware is well suited to doing input lag testing, but as of yet that's something I've not explored.
 I do aim to do that fairly soon, possibly with a "switch mode" option which will load a different .ino file rather than extending the response time file.
 Not sure yet.
 - I'm not a professional developer, so I can guarantee this program doesn't conform to best practices.
 Don't worry, I'm not running the processing on the UI thread!
 I've tested everything before publication but if you do find any errors either in use or in the code please do let me know in an Issue or Pull Request